 Habana Vieja is a diamond, partly polished, partly rough.
 Part of the district has been renovated and looks just like a European capital.
 Then, visitors suddenly find themselves in a tangle of narrow shabby-looking streets, feeling like they’ve somehow traveled in time!
 Halfway between Rome and Delhi, la Habana Vieja is, like Cuba, a paradox!

-Introducing La Habana Vieja
+La Habana Vieja in a few words

 Listed as a UNESCO World Heritage site since 1982 for its architectural wealth combining baroque and neoclassicism, Habana Vieja is the oldest district in the capital.
 It stretches over approximately 2 square miles on the west bank of the Bay of Havana.